Xabaril/BeatPulse/README.md

     }
 	],
 	"StartedAtUtc": "2018-02-26T19:30:05.4058955Z",
-	"EndAtUtc": "2018-02-26T19:30:06.0978236Z"
+	"EndAtUtc": "2018-02-26T19:30:06.0978236Z".
+    "Code": "200",
+    "Reason":""
 }
 ```

 Optionally, you can get the result for specific liveness adding the liveness segment path on the beat pulse base path.

-http://your-domain/health/_self returns liveness status of the project without executing any configured liveness library.
+http://your-domain/health/_self returns liveness status of the project without executing any other configured liveness library.
 This is usual for the liveness path on k8s pods.

 http://your-domain/health/[liveness-segment-path] returns liveness status of the specified liveness libraries.
 Each liveness library defines a specified path.
 By default the Sql Server livenes library is *sqlserver*, for Redis is *redis*, for Postgress SQL is *npgsql* and for MongoDb is *mongodb*.